-- 1. Stormwater storage facilities are designed primarily as retention facilities.
-Other stormwater management facilities, such as detention basins, dry wells, pumps and injection wells, will only be allowed as approved by the Town Engineer. - 2.
-All new developmentNew Development, including single family residential, shall make provisions to retain the runoff of a 100-year, 2-hour duration storm falling within the boundaries of the development unless the drainage can be conveyed directly to an existing major channel or natural drainageway, and the developerDeveloper can demonstrate no adverse off-site impacts to the satisfaction of the Town Engineer. - 3.
-Lot-to-tLot drainage within a new developmentnew subdivision is prohibited unless permanent drainage facilities are constructed in dedicated drainage easementDrainage Easements or tracts that are maintained by a homeowners association (HOA). - 4.
+- 1. In order tTo reduce the impact of impervious surfaces created by the development of private property, the Ttown has adopted severalrequirements for stormwater retention requirements.
+These requirements help-to protect neighboring properties and properties, as well as others downstream of the development site; from additional runoff created by roofs, driveways, patios, tennis courts, and other site improvements.
+In some cases, when properties are located on sloped lots, the town utilizes a sliding scale to lower the amount of retention required for lots with greater slopes.
+However, in all cases; but in any case, a minimum retention of the first one half inch of rainfall shall be retained. - Stormwater storage facilities are designed primarily as retention facilities.
+Other stormwater management facilities, such as detention basins, dry wells, pumps and injection wells, will only be allowed as-following approvaled by the Town Engineer. - 23.
+All new-development, NAew DDevelopment, including single family residential development, shall make provisions to retain the runoff of a 100-year, 2-hour duration storm falling within the boundaries of the development unless (1) the drainage can be conveyed directly to an existing major channel or natural drainageway, and (2) the developerDeveloper can demonstrate no adverse off-site impacts to the satisfaction of the Town Engineer. - 34.
+Lot--to--tle-ot drainage within a new developmentnew subdivision is prohibited unless permanent drainage facilities are constructed in dedicated drainage easementDrainage Easements or tracts that are maintained by a homeowners' association (HOA). - 45.
 Developments with HOAs may locate retention facilities in private dedicated drainage tracts.
-These tracts will be maintained by the homeowners association.
+These tracts will be maintained by the homeowners' association.